bittokazi/snake-game-2d-multiplayer-javascript/README.md

-# Snake Game 2d Multiplayer
+# Snake Game 2d Multiplayer in Javascript/Typescript

 ## How to run locally